 * Biographical and career information about the artists.

-* When they date from.
+* When the art dates from.

 Don't think you have to hide anything.
-Far too often, collectors throw away their original gallery receipts or refuse to tell what they paid for their art, where they bought it, or what it's previous ownership history was.
+Far too often, collectors throw away their original receipts or refuse to tell what they paid for their art, where they bought it, or what it's previous ownership history was.
 Reasons usually sound like these-- "If people know what I paid, my art will be worth less" or "If they find out where it comes from, they'll try to buy some themselves."
 These things rarely happen.
 If you feel protective, don't tell everything to anyone who asks, but at least document and save this information for release at some later date.
 Don't lose it forever.
 Your descendants will thank you for saving it and passing it down, believe me.

-This information is easy to get, fun to get, it brings you closer to your art, and it only takes a few moments at the point of purchase.
+This information is easy to get, fun to get, it brings you closer to your art, and it often only takes a few moments at the point of purchase.
 Over time, however, those few moments pay big dividends.

 The easiest way to get the hang of organizing is to go to museums.
 Here you see the work of professional organizers-- also known as curators.
 Museum shows always have starting points; they always have ending points.
-What happens in between the two is that viewers learn something about that particular grouping of art.
-Depending on the museum or the show, you have printed, oral or recorded guided tours that explain the way the show is organized.
+What happens in between the two is that viewers learn something about that particular type and grouping of art.
+Depending on the museum or the show, you have printed, oral or recorded guided tours that explain the way each show is organized.

 Now you don't have to go so far as to physically re-arrange your house and print up a catalogue.
 Everything can still be displayed right where it looks its best.
 But organize it in your mind.
 Be able to walk someone through and tell them the story of how and why you've come to own all this wonderful art and how it works so well together.

-The final step in good collecting is not the most delightful to talk about, but it is among the most necessary, and that is to plan for future owners-- whether they be museums, institutions, family members, friends or complete and total strangers.
-You'd be surprised how many collectors never say a word to anyone and just think that everyone automatically knows everything they've been doing all these years.
+The final step in good collecting is not the most delightful one to talk about, but it is among the most necessary, and that is to plan for future owners-- whether they be museums, institutions, family members, friends or complete and total strangers.
+You'd be surprised how many collectors never say a word to anyone and just think everyone automatically knows everything they've been doing all these years.
 This is never the case!
 Think about all the people you've met who own family heirlooms that they know little or nothing about because no one ever told them.
 "That's the painting that hung over the sofa while I was growing up and it belonged to my grandmother.
 That's all I know."

 I remember receiving a call one day from a hauler who said he had some art in a storage space and wanted me to come down and have a look.
 He mentioned the name of the artist who I immediately recognized as a well known San Francisco Bay Area painter.
 It turned out that the hauler had been asked to cart away 5 major paintings by this artist which, at that time, were worth between 30 and 50 thousand dollars in total.
 The owners had simply thrown them out.
-And these were only a few of the treasures that this hauler had accumulated over the years absolutely free of charge, directly out of people's trash.
+And these were only a few of the treasures that this hauler had accumulated over the years absolutely free of charge, rescued directly out of people's trash.
 In fact, he'd been paid to take them away!

 The lesson in all this is that collectors, no matter how large or small their collections, should provide a complete list of options and instructions for those who'll inherit their art.
 These include names, addresses, phone numbers, procedures, dollar values, and all other particulars for selling or donating as well as for dispersal within the family.

 If you expect to have any influence over the long term future of your collection, lay the groundwork beginning right now.
 Educate your family about what you own.
 Instill a love and respect for what you've accomplished and accumulated all these years.
-Make sure that those close to you are aware of your art's value and significance.
-Make sure that they understand how important it is to you.
-You can't control the ultimate outcome, but at least you can have your say and know that you've done your best to collect like a pro.
+Make sure those close to you are aware of your art's value and significance.
+Make sure they understand how important it is to you.
+You can't control the ultimate outcome, but at least you can have your say and know you've done your best to collect like a pro.